MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/build-actions-in-m365.md

 Build the handler to receive the Action information through the [context object](/javascript/api/%40microsoft/teams-js/app.context?view=msteams-client-js-latest&preserve-view=true) to create a seamless user experience for performing users specific tasks using the [Teams JavaScript library (TeamsJS)](/javascript/api/@microsoft/teams-js).

 When a user selects Add option from the app's context menu, a personal tab opens with the help of the `openPage` property in the app manifest.
-Your app can access contextual information about the invoked Action from the `actionInfo` property of the `app.getContext()` context object .
+Your app can access contextual information about the invoked Action from the `actionInfo` property of the `app.getContext()` context object.

 The [ActionInfo](/javascript/api/@microsoft/teams-js/actioninfo) interface helps to enable your app to determine when a user opens a page from an Action and the content that initiated the Action.